cludden/protoc-gen-go-temporal/README.md

 Optional **CLI** with:
   - commands for executing workflows, synchronously or asynchronously
   - commands for starting workflows with signals, synchronously or asynchronously
-  - commands for querying existing workflwos
+  - commands for querying existing workflows
   - commands for sending signals to existing workflows
   - typed flags for conventiently specifying workflow, query, and signal inputs